ncbi-nlp/PubMed-Best-Match/README.md

 git clone https://github.com/ncbi-nlp/PubMed-Best-Match.git
 ```

 Then, you will need to install the module.
-This will take care of installing all dependencies and allow you to run commands for an easy access to generating data and training on queries:
+This will take care of installing all dependencies and allow you to run commands for an easy access to generating data and training on queries.
+You may want to [create a virtual environment ](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/)for this project:
 ```
 cd PubMed-Best-Match
+python3 -m virtualenv env
+source env/bin/activate
 python setup.py install
 ```